dotX-Automation/qorvo_mdek1001_driver/README.md

-# dua-template
+# qorvo_mdek1001_driver

-GitHub template repositories for projects based on the Distributed Unified Architecture.
+ROS 2 driver for the Qorvo MDEK1001 Ultra-WideBand development kit.

+## Usage

+See the individual package READMEs for specific usage instructions.

+### DUA integration

 See [`dua-template.md`](dua-template.md) for more information.